 Putting the pieces together – though unfortunately not quite enough of them – Jack Vincennes visits Dudley Smith in the middle of the night at his craftsman bungalow, 5668 Berkshire Drive, just south of Kendall Avenue in South Pasadena.
 Big mistake.
 Fatal, in fact.

 With Vincennes out of the picture, Exley has no choice but to settle his differences and team up with Bud White.
 Together they put pressure on the corrupt DA Loew.
 The top-floor window, from which the terrified man is dangled by Bud White as an incentive to cooperate, is once again the Pacific Electric Building, on the Sixth Street side – coincidentally, directly overlooking the location for the ‘Nite Owl Coffee Shop’.

 With the DA onside, the convoluted conspiracy can finally be unpicked, though not without that noisy shoot out at the ‘Victory Motel’ and a substantial increase in the body count.

-There’s a resolution of sorts, with Bud White and Lynn Bracken taking their leave of Ed Exley and driving away from the steps of the grand ceremonial entrance of LA City Hall.
+There’s a resolution of sorts, with Bud White and Lynn Bracken taking their leave of Ed Exley and driving away from the steps of the grand ceremonial entrance of LA City Hall on North Spring Street.